ranimanya/Projects/README.md

-# Cpp-projects
+# Small-projects
-A collection of small projects for implementation of DSA concepts in C/C++ language.
+A collection of small projects.